Innmind/BlackBox/README.md

 **Note**: this counter example is used as the test process of this framework, all properties to prove the behaviour of the counter can be found in the [`fixtures/`](fixtures/) folder.

 **Note 2**: this example was taken from an article by [Johannes Link](https://twitter.com/johanneslink) on [Model-based Testing](https://johanneslink.net/model-based-testing/).

-**Note 3**: to help randomize your properties you may want to inject some data in them.
-If we reuse the example property `RaiseValueAction` from the [article by Johannes Link](https://johanneslink.net/model-based-testing/) we could seed it with `new RaiseValueAction($this->seeder()(Set\Integers::between(1, 99)))`, this example would instantiate the property with an `int` between `1` and `99` as argument.
-Note that the seed is done once for the whole test unlike the values injected in the `then` callback that change at every call.

 ## Configuration